projectwagomu/FIFO-Malleable-Job-Scheduler/README.md

 To launch a particular workload, the two scripts [`launchScheduler.sh`](workloads/launchScheduler.sh), and [`launchMiddlelayer.sh`](workloads/launchMiddlelayer.sh) should each be launched in a dedicated terminal on the host used to coordinate the computational hosts of the cluster.

-Note that script `launchScheduler` expects to find a file named `hostfile.txt` in which the hosts on which jobs can be scheduled should be listed.
+Note that [`launchScheduler.sh`](workloads/launchScheduler.sh) expects to find a file named `hostfile.txt` in which the hosts on which jobs can be scheduled should be listed.
 It is assumed all these hosts can be reached through password-less SSH connection.

 ### Submitting a batch